A note on an open conjecture in rational dynamical systems: Introduction

-A major project in the field of rational difference equations \cite{M. Knopf} has been to determine the boundedness properties of all third-order equations of the form :
+A great and interesting works were discussed and achieved by many researchers (published papers ,books ,notes,ect.. )\cite{Chri:095} in the field of discrete rational dynamical systems such that it has been used to determine the behavior ( boundedness ) of the solutions of a rational difference equations of the following form:

-with nonnegative parameters $ \alpha ,\beta, \gamma ,\delta ,A,B,C$ and $D$ , one wishes to show that either the solutions remain bounded for all positive initial conditions, or there exist positive initial conditions so that the solutions are unbounded .Dynamics of Third-Order Rational Difference Equations with Open Problems and Conjectures \cite{E. Camouzis} treats the large class of difference equations described by Equation (\ref{eq}),Some open problems related to (\ref{eq}) in which the boundedness properties were not known was recently solved in \cite{Y.S.
-Huang}, By the following assumption $\delta=A=B=C=0$ with the variable change $x_n\to \dfrac{x_n}{D}$ , with $\alpha \geq 0,\beta >0,\gamma >0, D>0$ equation (\ref{eq}) reduces to the following form :
+With nonnegative parameters $ \alpha ,\beta, \gamma ,\delta ,A,B,C$ and $D$ ,the main purpose about studying the boundedness properties of the solutions of the dynamics defined in (\ref{eq}) is to check and to prove whether solutions are still bounded for all positive initial conditions or there exist some positive initial conditions where the solutions are unbounded .Dynamics of Third-Order Rational Difference Equations with Open Problems and Conjectures \cite{E. Camouzis:2008} deals with large class of difference equations described by Equation (\ref{eq}),Some open problems related to (\ref{eq}) in which the boundedness properties were not known was recently solved in \cite{Peter:2019}, By the following assumption $\delta=A=B=C=0$ with the variable change $x_n\to \dfrac{x_n}{D}$ , with $\alpha \geq 0,\beta >0,\gamma >0, D>0$ equation (\ref{eq}) reduces to the following form :

-It is shown in a paper by Lugo and Palladino \cite{F.J.
-Palladino} that there exist unbounded solutions of (\ref{Eq})in the case that $0\leq \alpha <1$ and $0<\beta <\frac13$.Ying Sue Huang and Peter M. Knopf showed in \cite{M. Knopf} for $\alpha' \geq 0, \beta>0$ and if $\beta \neq 1$ there exist positive initial conditions such that the solutions are unbounded except for the case $\alpha'=0$ and $\beta >1$, Question related to Boundedness of solutions of (\ref{Eq}) in the case $\beta=\gamma$ is the folllowing conjecture which it is proposed as eight open conjecture in this paper \cite{G. LADAS} by G. LADAS, G. LUGO AND F. J. PALLADINO, In our present paper we disprove in general the only if part of the conjecture 8 in \cite{G. LADAS} using sub-energy function and some properties of Todd's difference equation \cite{E.A.
-Grove} and \cite{M.R.S.
-Kulenovic}
+It is shown in a paper by Lugo and Palladino \cite{Paladino:2009} that there exist unbounded solutions of (\ref{Eq})in the case that $0\leq \alpha <1$ and $0<\beta <\frac13$.Ying Sue Huang and Peter M. Knopf showed in \cite{Peter:2019} for $\alpha' \geq 0, \beta>0$ and if $\beta \neq 1$ there exist positive initial conditions such that the solutions are unbounded except for the case $\alpha'=0$ and $\beta >1$, In this paper we shall disprove the only if part of the eight conjecture of G.Ladas,Lugo and Palladino \cite{G.Ladas:12} such that we shall show using subenergy function and some numerical evidence (Mathematica Code) up to $10^{40}$ solutions that we have :